enlite-ai/maze/docs/source/policy_and_value_networks/distributions_and_action_heads.rst

  - Supports a variety of different :ref:`action spaces and probability distributions <action_spaces_and_distributions>`
  - Supports customization of which probability distribution to use for which action space or head
  - Supports action masking in combination with the perception module
- - Allows to add and register new probability distributions whenever required
+ - Allows to add custom probability distributions whenever required

 .. _action_spaces_and_distributions: